Green River Pool 6 - Photo Gallery

-Green River Lake Spillway provides anglers with plenty of bank fishing and other amenities that include: restrooms, playground, picnic areas, security lights, paved parking, and a boat ramp.
+Green River Lake Spillway provides anglers with plenty of bank fishing and other amenities, including restrooms, playground, picnic areas, security lights, paved parking, and a boat ramp.

 Green River Lake Tailwater boat ramp provides boaters access to the Green River and is the start of the Green River Blue Water Trail System.

-Walleye congregate below Green River Lake Dam from December-March giving anglers an excellent potential to catch trophy size fish (≥25.0 inches), like this 27 inch walleye collected and released during annual sampling.
+Walleye congregate below Green River Lake Dam from December through March, giving anglers excellent potential to catch trophy-size fish (≥25.0 inches), like this 27-inch walleye collected and released during annual sampling.

 Looking upstream from the gravel ramp at American Legion Park at the Hwy 417 Bridge in Greensburg, KY.